sugatoray/book_reviews/docs/reviews/packt/the-kaggle-workbook/book_review.md

 **Authors**: :man::woman:

-This time Konrad and Luca have joined hands with three more successful and knowledgeable Kagglers -- *Pietro*, *Laura* and *Gabriel*.
+This time Konrad and Luca have joined hands with three more successful and accomplished Kagglers -- *Pietro*, *Laura* and *Gabriel*.

 - Konrad Banachewicz
 - Luca Massaron